The SWE-Bench Illusion: When State-of-the-Art LLMs Remember Instead of Reason

-The issue of benchmark contamination, where models are inadvertently trained on evaluation data, is a well-documented problem that can lead to inflated performance metrics without genuine understanding~\cite{zhou2023dontmakellmevaluation}.
-To specifically combat this in the coding domain, prior work has developed two primary strategies: task mutation and metric-based probing.
+The issue of benchmark contamination, where models are inadvertently trained on eval data, is a well-documented problem that can lead to inflated performance metrics without genuine understanding~\cite{zhou2023dontmakellmevaluation}.
+To combat this in the coding domain, prior work has developed two primary strategies: task mutation and metric-based probing.

-\textbf{Task mutation approaches} aim to detect memorization by altering existing benchmark problems.
-For example, EvoEval~\cite{related-evoeval} uses LLMs to create semantic-altering transformations of HumanEval~\cite{related-2021codex} problems, while other methods~\cite{related-memorizeorgeneralize} use AST-based mutations to measure how performance changes with structural code modifications.
-Similarly, TaskEval~\cite{related-taskeval} measures prompt sensitivity by creating numerous variations of the same task.
+\textbf{Task mutation approaches} aim to detect memorization by altering existing benchmarks.
+For example, EvoEval~\cite{related-evoeval} uses LLMs to create semantic-altering transformations of HumanEval~\cite{related-2021codex} problems, while other methods~\cite{related-memorizeorgeneralize} use AST-level mutations to measure how performance changes with structural code changes.
+Similarly, TaskEval~\cite{related-taskeval} measures prompt sensitivity by creating variations of a task.
 These methods are effective at revealing overfitting on specific problem formulations.

-\textbf{Metric-based probing approaches}, in contrast, analyze the model's outputs without changing the task itself.
-These techniques~\cite{li2023estimatingcontaminationperplexityquantifying,related-llmmemorizebugbenchmarks} include using perplexity analysis or other statistical measures like Negative Log Likelihood (NLL) and n-gram accuracy to infer if a model has likely seen a specific bug or solution before.
-However, perplexity and NLL approaches cannot be applied to commercial models, for we do not have access to the model's hidden states.
-N-gram similarity, while applicable, can be a noisy indicator for complex code patches; any functionally correct solution will inevitably share significant textual overlap with the ground truth, making it difficult to distinguish genuine problem-solving from verbatim memorization.
+\textbf{Metric-based probing approaches}, in contrast, analyze model outputs without changing the task itself.
+These techniques~\cite{li2023estimatingcontaminationperplexityquantifying,related-llmmemorizebugbenchmarks} include using perplexity or other statistical measures like Negative Log Likelihood (NLL) and n-gram accuracy to infer if model has likely seen a specific bug or solution before.
+However, these measures cannot be applied to commercial models as we do not have access to the model's hidden states.
+N-gram similarity, while applicable, is a noisy indicator for complex code patches; any functionally correct solution will inevitably share text overlap with ground truth, making it hard to distinguish genuine problem-solving from verbatim memorization.

-While existing mutation and metric-based methods are effective for single-function code generation, they face limitations when applied to complex, multi-file software engineering benchmarks like SWE-Bench.
-Task mutation approaches require generating semantically equivalent variations of real-world GitHub issues, a significantly more challenging task than mutating isolated coding problems.
-Metric-based approaches using perplexity or NLL cannot be applied to commercial models due to lack of access to hidden states, while n-gram similarity becomes noisy for complex patches where any functionally correct solution will share substantial textual overlap with ground truth.